scorpido74/azure-docs.nl-nl/articles/governance/blueprints/create-blueprint-powershell.md

 ## <a name="assign-a-blueprint"></a>Een blauwdruk toewijzen

-Zodra een blauw druk is gepubliceerd met Power shell, kan deze worden toegewezen aan een abonnement.
+Once a blueprint is published using PowerShell, it's assignable to a subscription.
 Wijs de blauwdruk die u hebt gemaakt toe aan een van de abonnementen in uw beheergroephiërarchie.
 Als de blauwdruk is opgeslagen in een abonnement, kan deze alleen aan dat abonnement worden toegewezen.
-De para meter **blauw** drukken geeft aan welke blauw druk moet worden toegewezen.
-Als u de para meters naam, locatie, identiteit, vergren deling en blauw druk wilt opgeven, gebruikt u de overeenkomende Power shell-para meters op de `New-AzBlueprintAssignment` cmdlet of geeft u deze op in het JSON-bestand **AssignmentFile** .
+The **Blueprint** parameter specifies the blueprint to assign.
+To provide name, location, identity, lock, and blueprint parameters, use the matching PowerShell parameters on the `New-AzBlueprintAssignment` cmdlet or provide them in the **AssignmentFile** parameter JSON file.

 1. Voer de blauwdrukimplementatie uit door deze toe te wijzen aan een abonnement.
-Als de para meters voor **inzenders** en **eigen aren** een matrix moeten hebben met objectid's van de principals waaraan de roltoewijzing moet worden toegekend, gebruikt u [Azure Active Directory Graph API](../../active-directory/develop/active-directory-graph-api.md) voor het verzamelen van de objectid's voor gebruik in de **AssignmentFile** voor uw eigen gebruikers, groepen of service-principals.
+As the **contributors** and **owners** parameters require an array of objectIds of the principals to be granted the role assignment, use [Azure Active Directory Graph API](../../active-directory/develop/active-directory-graph-api.md) for gathering the objectIds for use in the **AssignmentFile** for your own users, groups, or service principals.

-   - JSON-bestand-blueprintAssignment. json
+   - JSON file - blueprintAssignment.json

      ```json
      {